 Rinse and repeat and repeat and repeat.
 The more you try, the better you get so don’t be put off with early failures.

 The real key to getting a good panning shot is finding the right shutter speed.
-Too fast and the car looks parked on the track.
-In this case 1/1000th of a second.
+Too fast and the car looks parked on the track;

-Too slow (1/80th in this case) and you have a blurry mess;
+Too slow and you have a blurry mess;

 On the Birmingham Wheels circuit, 1/100th seemed to be the sweet spot for me so I stayed there and gradually walked the ISO upwards as darkness fell and the flood lights came on.